What you should know about Your HVAC and Your Health

 Have you thought about the air that is circulating within your home?
 Your HVAC system is the main entry point for all of the air in your home that you live in and breathe daily.
 It is critical to keep your HVAC system well maintained for your family’s health.

-Indoor Air Quality, Maintaining Your HVAC System Helps!
+For Great Indoor Air Quality Maintaining Your HVAC System Helps!

 Changing your air filter on a monthly basis is so, so important!
 Your air filter collects dust and debris from the air in your home.
 When you neglect to swap out your air filter regularly, the dust and debris will build up on the air filter and eventually it will become clogged.
 When an air filter is clogged, the dust and debris will not get collected and it will enter the air you breathe and the indoor air quality in your home will suffer.
 In addition, changing your air filter monthly prolongs the life of your HVAC system, which saves you money!

-Humidity in Your Home, Is Your HVAC Keeping a Good Balance?
+2. Check the Humidity LEvels in Your Home, Is Your HVAC Keeping a Good Balance?

 Summers in Charleston can get so hot!
 Did you know that your HVAC system plays an important role with the humidity level in your home?